-Casey Murphy Mentor
+Casey Murphy he/him - Mentor

 Casey Murphy has been working with youth for two decades.
 Most of his outdoor experience was with Outward Bound, where he was introduced to the concepts of non-violent communication, diversity, transformative leadership and how the wilderness can be a cathartic backdrop for learning.

-His experience in the classroom was mostly with the Empowerment Workshop, a non profit that facilitates discussions around equity, consent, privilege and health with youth.
+His experience in the classroom was with the Empowerment Workshop, a non profit that facilitates discussions around equity, consent, privilege and health with youth.

-Spencer Babcock Mentor
+Spencer Babcock he/him - Mentor

 Spence has worked with youth in a variety of settings, from helping teens backpack in the desert, to teaching art in a middle school classroom.
 His background brings experience with construction, building, tinkering, designing, and making.